Safrole

-Safrole is a possibly-carcinogenic, organic compound with the formula CH_{2}O_{2}C_{6}H_{3}CH_{2}CH=CH_{2}.
+Safrole is an organic compound with the formula CH_{2}O_{2}C_{6}H_{3}CH_{2}CH=CH_{2}.
 It is a colorless oily liquid, although impure samples can appear yellow.
 A member of the phenylpropanoid family of natural products, it is found in sassafras plants, among others.
 Small amounts are found in a wide variety of plants, where it functions as a natural antifeedant.
 Ocotea pretiosa, which grows in Brazil, and Sassafras albidum, which grows in eastern North America, are the main natural sources of safrole.
 It has a characteristic "sweet-shop" aroma.

 It is a precursor in the synthesis of the insecticide synergist piperonyl butoxide, the fragrance piperonal via isosafrole, and the empathogenic/entactogenic substance MDMA.
+In high doses, it is a weak hepatocarcinogen, leading to its ban for human consumption in the United States in the 1960s.